pippellia-btc/The-Problem-of-Spam/README.md

 ![image](https://github.com/pippellia-btc/The-Problem-of-Spam/assets/108896743/31ee56cf-6b5d-4331-b76e-3b03fe6b8b1e)

-A great property of this system is that it \textbf{filters out self-donations} that a _usr_ might make to make his own profile/post stand out.
+A great property of this system is that it **filters out self-donations** that a _usr_ might make to make his own profile/post stand out.
 In fact, such a usr would not use his own profile/npub, otherwise he would be immediately caught.
 He would go on to create secondary identities or make donations anonymously bigger than the threshold $t_{clients}$ with negligible cost.\\\\

 In any case, the Local Trust Score would be 0 for every user $n_i$, \textbf{therefore no one will see the fake donations.}